 During its final meeting on October 28, 2021, the DLAC voted on a number of proposed maps to recommend to the Board for its adoption, ultimately voting 8-7 to approve a joint motion to recommend two maps to the Board-the "Unity Map," submitted by the Unity Map Coalition, with a minor adjustment to include all of the City of Millbrae within District 1, and the "Commissioner Espinoza Map," submitted by DLAC member Rudy Espinoza Murray.
-A motion to take up the recommendation of each of those two recommended maps separately failed on a vote of 7-8, a motion to give priority to the "Unity Map" failed on a vote of 7-8, a motion to recommend the "NDC Minimal Changes Map" failed on a vote of 7-8, and a motion to recommend the "Commissioner Olbert Map" failed on a vote of 6-9.
+A motion to take up the recommendation of each of those two recommended maps separately failed on a vote of 7-8, a motion to give priority to the "Unity Map" failed on a vote of 5-10, a motion to recommend the "NDC Minimal Changes Map" failed on a vote of 7-8, and a motion to recommend the "Commissioner Olbert Map" failed on a vote of 6-9.

-In addition to the 10 public meetings held by the DLAC, the Board has held three public hearings, on October 19, November 7, and November 16, 2021, at which the public was invited to provide testimony on communities of interest and input regarding the Supervisorial districts.
-At the November 7 and 16, 2021 meetings, the Board considered a number of draft maps, including the two maps recommended by the DLAC.
+In addition to the 10 public meetings held by the DLAC, the Board has held four public hearings, on October 19, November 7, November 16, 2021, and December 7, 2021, at which the public was invited to provide testimony on communities of interest and input regarding the Supervisorial districts.